 As a contractor to TfL you are required to provide GiGL with the results of any relevant site surveys that you carry out.
-GiGL can also provide you with a data search report of existing data on behalf of TfL to inform this project (see below).
-Where instructed by TfL, you must complete the TfL Net Gain toolkit, and record the habitats present before and after the works you carry out on site, especially if works have altered habitat.
+GiGL can also provide you with a data search report of existing data on behalf of TfL to inform your project.
+You must use the statutory biodiversity metric and record the habitats present before and after the works you carry out on site, especially if works have altered habitat.

 This document sets out the recommended survey standards and optimal formats for the data.
 We particularly need you to provide the results of any habitat surveys; data showing habitats before/after works for comparison; and any species surveys/observations carried out at the site.
-GiGL also manages datasets of open space extent and uses, site facilities, site designations, street trees and urban greening features such as green roofs - please check with GiGL if you have any data that may be relevant.
+GiGL also manages datasets of open space extent and uses, site facilities, site designations, street trees and urban greening features such as green roofs - please check with GiGL if you have any data that you think may be relevant.